 Hill, Marsha and Deborah Schorsch 2005.
 "The Gulbenkian Torso of King Pedubaste: Investigations into Egyptian Large Bronze Statuary."
 In Metropolitan Museum Journal, 40, p.
 183, fig. 29; p.194, n.
 142.

 Schorsch, Deborah 2014.
-Archaeometallurgy in Global Perspective: Methods and Syntheses.
+"A Conservator's Perspective."
+In Archaeometallurgy in Global Perspective: Methods and Syntheses, edited by Benjamin W. Roberts and Christopher .P.
+Thornton.
 New York: Springer Publishing Company, p.
 283, fig. 12.9.

-with an appended technical examination."
+With an appended technical examination by Deborah Schorsch."
 In Revue d'Egyptologie, 66, p.
 37.

 Schorsch, Deborah 2019.
 "Ritual Metal Statuary in Ancient Egypt: "A Long Life and a Great Good Age."
 In Statues in Context: Production, meaning and (re)uses, edited by Aurelia Masson-Berghoff.
 Leuven: Peeters, p.
 252, n.4.

 Jurman, Claus 2020.
 Memphis in der Dritten Zwischenzeit: Eine Studie zur (Selbst-)Repräsentation von Eliten in der 21. und 22.
 Dynastie, 2 vols..
 Hamburg, p.
 1030 n4988.

 The Met Collection API is where all makers, creators, researchers, and dreamers can connect to the most up-to-date data and public domain images for The Met collection.
 Open Access data and public domain images are available for unrestricted commercial and noncommercial use without permission or fee.